For every $100 awarded by US foundations, only 4.6 cents focuses on trans communities.

 • Help to develop a personalized professional development plan, with realistic goals and support

-• Peer networking with the fellowship cohort, as well as with more experienced trans and cis allies in the field
+• Peer networking with the fellowship cohort, as well as with more experienced trans and cis allies in the field and the network of fellowship alumni

-• $2,000 in supplemental professional development funds
+• $3,000 in supplemental professional development funds

-Potential applicants are encouraged to contact Project Director Luna Moreta Avila to discuss any questions they have related to the application, and the cost of participation, as well as for assistance in communicating with employers about the importance and value of participating in the fellowship.
+• There is no fee to participate in the fellowship.
+Employers with fellows in the program are expected to allow their fellows to use their normal working hours to participate in the fellowship program’s activities.
+Potential applicants are encouraged to contact Project Director Luna Moreta Avila to discuss any questions they have related to the application, as well as for assistance in communicating with employers about the importance and value of participating in the fellowship.

-The GUTC Leaders Fellowship is open to all binary and nonbinary trans-identified and gender non-conforming persons who are currently employed full- or part-time with a philanthropic entity based in the United States.
-For the purposes of this program, “Philanthropic entity” is defined as any grantmaking foundation (private, public, corporate, family, etc.), donor-advised fund, or philanthropic-supporting organizations (affinity groups, regional associations, etc.).
-Fellows may be employed in a variety of roles within the sector, including but not limited to programs, communications, finance, human resources, or organizational administration.
-Fellows can be based anywhere in the United States.
+• The GUTC Leaders Fellowship is open to all trans and gender nonconforming emerging leaders who are currently employed full- or part-time with a philanthropic entity based in the United States.
+For the purposes of this program, “philanthropic entity” is defined as any grantmaking foundation (private, public, corporate, family, etc.), intermediary, donor-advised fund, or philanthropic-supporting organization (affinity group, regional association, etc.).

 • How will the GUTC Learders Fellowship help advance my professional and leadership development?